vineetfrozeninferno/Miscellaneous-Notes/prep topics.md

 1. **Check and Smallest/Largest Element - 42**

 ## 9. Graphs - 165
+1. **Representation**
+  - Adjacency Matrix = used if graph is densely connected.
+Rare in real-world
+  - Adjacency List = More effecient, especially if implemented with hashset.
+Used when graph is sparse.
 1. **Introduction, DFS and BFS - 51**
     - when looking for paths/cycles, use DFS with backtracking, ie, DFS where, at the end of a node's processing, it is marked as *unvisited*
 1. **Graph Cycle - 15**